informatica-na-presales-ops/sync-security-groups/README.md

 Provide your AWS credentials with the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

+When the tool starts, it will immediately perform a sync.
+It will then sleep for a certain number of hours before performing a sync again.
+The number of hours of sleep between syncs can be specified with the environment variable `SYNC_INTERVAL`.
+The default behavior is `SYNC_INTERVAL=6`, or to perform a sync every 6 hours.

+To disable the immediate sync when the tool is first started, set the environment variable `SYNC_ON_START=False`.

 All log messages are emitted on standard output (stdout).
 You can control the log format and level with the environment variables `LOG_FORMAT` and `LOG_LEVEL`.
 Defaults for these variables are: